 The Best Day Trips From Chicago

 It’s Summertime!
-And since those gas prices are still high, your family might consider taking a road trip instead of a flight to get away.
-Don’t have an entire weekend to devote to a break but still want to decompress?
+Don’t have an entire week to devote to a break but still want to decompress?
 Here are five day trip ideas that will awaken your soul and enhance your well-being.
 Hours/availability may vary.
 To read the entire list of all 25 spots, click HERE.

 Starved Rock State Park (1 hr 35 min): Just under 100 miles from the bustling city of Chicago is the number one attraction in Illinois, Starved Rock State Park.
 The towering bluffs in this park give visitors an unexpected variation from the flatlands for which this state is famed.
 Featuring more than 15 canyons offering breathtaking views of sandstone bluffs, the Illinois River, and large lush trees, this park attracts millions of visitors each year.
 Stunning hiking trails feature plants, wildflowers, waterfalls, wildlife, birds, and more.
 In addition, there is a nearly endless list of outdoor activities, including horseback riding, kayaking, rafting, and water cruises, to name a few.